This quick test will tell you if you'll benefit from wearing ProKinetics® Insoles, how much correction you need and how to get started.

 All our insoles work exactly the same, and both the two options below include the levels of correction you may need.

-You wear both fashion shoes like pumps, wingtips or loafers during the day and sneakers too.
+If you wear shoes that do not have removable insoles like pumps, wingtips or loafers during the day and sneakers too.

 Get everything you need with ProKinetics® Perfect Fit™ UltraThin Insoles.
 You receive two pair.
 Start with the least amount of correction (3.5 mm).
 After 7-10 days you may switch up to the next level (6.0 mm) if you need to.
 Add arch supports if you have flexible flat feet or suffer from heel pain (Plantar Fasciitis).